pyrobit/finapi/README.md

 - [x] Must be possible search client's bank statement by date
 - [x] Must be possible to update client account data
 - [x] Must be possible get client account data
-- [] Must be possible to delete an account
+- [x] Must be possible to delete an account
+- [x] Must be possible to return balance

 ## Business Rules